JuliaMusic/MIDI.jl/paper/paper.md

 ![Histogram of the microtiming deviations of a simple piano recording.](mtd_hist.png)

-# Necessity of MIDI.jl

-As of 8th January 2019, **MIDI.jl** is the only package for the Julia programming language that offers this functionality.

 # Conclusions
-In conclusion, **MIDI.jl** is a useful package with very intuitive usage, as we have demonstrated by our simple application.
+In conclusion, **MIDI.jl** is a useful package with intuitive usage, as we have demonstrated by our simple application.
 In addition, it has plenty more use for scientific applications.
-In *G. Datseris et al. "Does it Swing?
-Microtiming Deviations and Swing Feeling in Jazz"* [@Datseris2019], the authors have used **MIDI.jl** and its extensions to not only read but also manipulate microtiming deviations of human recordings in order to inquire about the impact of microtiming deviations in the listening experience.
+We currently have a manuscript titled *Does it Swing?
+Microtiming Deviations and Swing Feeling in Jazz* under review, where we have used **MIDI.jl** and its extensions to not only read but also manipulate microtiming deviations of human recordings in order to inquire about the impact of microtiming deviations in the listening experience.

 # Related Software
 There is existing software that offers functionality similar, but not identical, to **MIDI.jl**.
 Some of these software are: